Loved Mr. Peabody & Sherman? Here Are 7 Movies You Will Also Like

 Animated science-fiction family film ‘Mr. Peabody & Sherman’ is Rob Minkoff’s (‘The Lion King’, Stuart Little films, and ‘The Haunted Mansion’) seventh directional venture.
 Inspired by the characters first introduced in the ‘Peabody’s Improbable History’ segments of the animated series ‘The Rocky and Bullwinkle Show’, it revolves around its two titular characters, the genius anthropomorphic dog Mr. Peabody (voiced by Ty Burrell) and his adopted human son Sherman (Max Charles), and the strange but familiar relationship that exists between them.

-The father-and-son duo must travel through history on their time machine WABAC to retrieve one of Sherman’s classmates, Penny, who had stayed back in ancient Egypt during an earlier visit.
-On top of that, Mr. Peabody faces the prospect of losing Sherman after a Child Protective Services agent began considering that Sherman’s apparent unruly behavior at the school is caused by him being brought up by a dog.
-If you love the film and want to watch similar content, here are the seven best options.
-You can watch several of these movies like Mr. Peabody & Sherman on Netflix, Hulu, or Amazon Prime.
+The father-and-son duo must travel through history on their time machine WABAC to retrieve one of Sherman’s classmates, Penny, who stayed in ancient Egypt during an earlier visit.
+On top of that, Mr. Peabody faces the prospect of losing Sherman after a Child Protective Services agent began, considering that Sherman’s apparent unruly behavior at the school is caused by him being brought up by a dog.
+Here are the seven best options if you love the film and want to watch similar content.

 7. The Lion King (1994)

-Minkoff, who was a little-known scriptwriter at the time, made his directorial debut (along with Roger Allers) with ‘The Lion King’.
+Minkoff, who was a little-known scriptwriter at the time, made his directorial debut (along with Roger Allers) with ‘The Lion King.’
 It tells the story of a young lion named Simba (voiced by Matthew Broderick) who must defeat his evil uncle Scar (Jeremy Irons) to take his rightful place as the leader of his pride.
-Like in ‘Mr. Peabody & Sherman’, the most important theme in ‘The Lion King’ is the relationship between Simba and its father Mufasa (James Earl Jones), who is killed by Scar at the beginning of the movie.
-Widely regarded as one of the bestanimated films of all time, it has inspired multiple sequels and spinoffs as well as a CGI remake.
+Like in ‘Mr. Peabody & Sherman’, the most important theme in ‘The Lion King’ is the relationship between Simba and its father, Mufasa (James Earl Jones), who Scar kills at the beginning of the movie.
+Widely regarded as one of the best-animated films of all time, it has inspired multiple sequels and spinoffs, as well as a CGI remake.
 The latter was released in 2019.

 6. How to Train Your Dragon (2010)